PriyankaSajnani/priyankasajnani/README.md

 # 👋 &nbsp;Hi there

-I'm Priyanka, a software developer and open-source contributor.
-I enjoy building real-world applications that combine software engineering with AI/ML — from full-stack web apps to intelligent, data-driven systems.
-Always learning something new.
+I'm a software developer and open-source contributor.
+I enjoy coding open-source projects that solve unique problems and building things that are useful in the real world.
+I love experimenting with AI/ML, exploring new technologies, and turning random ideas into projects.

 &nbsp;

 &nbsp;